Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 Department of Pediatrics Didactics

-The pediatric morbidity and mortality conference features a patient case presentation and brief discussion surrounding pertinent diagnostic and management guidelines.
+The pediatric morbidity and mortality conference features a patient case presentation and discussion surrounding pertinent diagnostic and management guidelines.

 Regional Educational Conferences for Fellows